 Table 4.
-Example of a parameter list passed to the DSNCUEXT or DFHD2PXT sample program through a COMMAREA Assembler version format CPRMPLAN DS CL8 The DBRM/plan name of the first SQL statement on entry to the sample program.
+Example of a parameter list passed to the DSNCUEXT or DFHD2PXT sample program through a COMMAREA

+Assembler version format CPRMPLAN DS CL8 CL8 The DBRM/plan name of the first SQL statement on entry to the sample program.
 The field can be modified to establish a new plan.
 CPRMAUTH DS CL8 The current authorization ID that is passed to Db2 at signon time.
 This is for information only.
 Any changes made to it are ignored.
 CPRMUSER DS CL4 A user area that is reserved for use by the sample program.
 The CICS Db2 attachment preserves this field across invocations of the sample program.
-CPRMAPPL DS CL8 The name of the application program that issued the SQL call.